Shadabdullah/Shadabdullah/README.md

 - 🔐 **Security Learner**: Exploring how to keep systems safe and understand security basics.
 - 💻 **Low-Level Programming**: Studying C and Assembly to see how software talks to hardware.
 - 🐧 **Linux User**: Enjoying the power and flexibility of Linux and learning how it works.
-- 🛠️ **Compiler Builder**: Diving deep into how programming languages work by building a compiler from scratch.

 I’m always learning new things and excited to connect with others who love tech too!